-In his first season with the Braves, will serve as the first base coach along with overseeing the club's outfield instruction.
+In his second season with the Braves, Eric Young Sr. will serve as the first base coach along with overseeing the club's outfield instruction.

 Most recently served as Colorado's first base/ baserunning/outfield coach from 2014-2016… Served on Walt Weiss' staff.